African-American slave owners

 Order for payment dated 5 March 1818 from the Mayor of New Orleans to reimburse Ms. Rosette Montreuil, a free colored person, for the labor of her mulatto slave, Michel.

 African American slave owners were African Americans who owned slaves during slavery in the United States.

-Black slave owners were relatively uncommon as most as "of the two and a half million African Americans living in the United States in 1850, the vast majority was enslaved".
+Black slave owners were relatively uncommon as "of the two and a half million African Americans living in the United States in 1850, the vast majority was enslaved".
 There were an estimated "242 black planters, defined as property owners with more than twenty slaves, in the American South in 1850."

 History

 Slave owners included a small number of people of at least partial African ancestry in each of the original Thirteen Colonies and later states and territories that allowed slavery; in some early cases, black Americans also had white indentured servants.

 By 1830, there were 3,775 black (including mixed-race) slaveholders in the South who owned a total of 12,760 slaves; the Southern slave population at the time was around 2.3 million people.
-80% of the black slaveholders were located in Louisiana, South Carolina, Virginia and Maryland.
+80% of the black slaveholders were located in Louisiana, South Carolina, Virginia, and Maryland.

 The historian James Oakes, in 1982, stated that:

 [t]he evidence is overwhelming that the vast majority of black slaveholders were free men who purchased members of their families or who acted out of benevolence".
 After 1810, Southern states made it increasingly difficult for any slaveholders to free slaves.
 Often the purchasers of family members were left with no choice but to maintain, on paper, the owner–slave relationship.
 In the 1850s, "there were increasing efforts to restrict the right to hold bondsmen on the grounds that slaves should be kept 'as far as possible under the control of white men only.

 It has been widely claimed that an African former indentured servant who settled in Virginia in 1621, Anthony Johnson, became one of the earliest documented slave owners in the mainland American colonies when he won a civil suit for ownership of John Casor.
 However, the first "documented slave for life", John Punch, lived in Virginia but was held by Hugh Gwyn, a white man, not Anthony Johnson.

 There were economic and ethnic differences between free blacks of the Upper South and the Deep South, with the latter fewer in number, but wealthier and typically of mixed race.
 Half of the black slaveholders lived in cities rather than the countryside, with most living in New Orleans and Charleston.
 In particular, New Orleans had a large, relatively wealthy free black population (gens de couleur) composed of people of mixed race, who had become a third social class between whites and enslaved blacks, under French and Spanish colonial rule.
 Relatively few non-white slaveholders were substantial planters; of those who were, most were of mixed race, often endowed by white fathers with some property and social capital.
 For example, Andrew Durnford of New Orleans was listed as owning 77 slaves.